 Go underground

 It is located in Downtown Montreal.
-It is like a network of underground food courts, shops, and malls, it is the perfect place where you can escape from the crowded neighborhoods and rainy days.
+It is like a network of underground food courts, shops, and malls.
+It is the perfect place to escape from crowded neighbourhoods and rainy days.

-The place is linked with some major buildings like Montreal Exchange, McGill University, Central Station, and Windsor Station.
-Also, some hotels are connected with the Underground place and if you are not staying in any of these hotels you will find the passageways are a great way to get around.
+The place is linked to significant buildings, like Montreal Exchange, McGill University, Central Station, and Windsor Station.
+Also, some hotels are connected to the Underground, and if you are not staying in any of these hotels, you will find the passageways are a great way to get around.

 Mary Queen of the World Cathedral

-The St. Mary Cathedral was built in 1894 and if you have been to Rome before you will find out that it is a smaller version of St. Peter’s in Rome.
-When you are there you will see beautiful statues of the patron saints of the 13 parishes of Montreal in the 19th century and it was made by Olindo Gratton.
-One of the lovely artworks located inside the cathedral is the crucifix by Philippe Hébert and it is at the top of the marble baptismal font.
+The St. Mary Cathedral was built in 1894, and if you have been to Rome before, you will find out that it is a smaller version of St. Peter’s in Rome.
+When you are there, you will see beautiful statues of the patron saints of the 13 parishes of Montreal in the 19th century, and Olindo Gratton made it.
+One of the lovely artworks inside the cathedral is Philippe Hébert’s crucifix, at the top of the marble baptismal font.

 Jean Drapeau Park

-Jean Drapeau Park is one of the most famous family attractions in Montreal and it was before that the place where the Expo 1967 was held and it was called the artificial island of Notre Dame.
+Jean Drapeau Park is one of the most famous family attractions in Montreal.
+Before that, it was where the Expo 1967 was held, and it was called the artificial island of Notre Dame.

-Now, it is a museum dedicated to ecological issues and the building there is designed in the shape of a sphere and is the largest such structure in the world.
-The island contains other attractions like race course Circuit Gilles Villeneuve, La Ronde Amusement Park, and Stewart Museum.
+Now, it is a museum dedicated to ecological issues.
+The building there is designed in the shape of a sphere and is the largest such structure in the world.
+The island contains other attractions, such as the race course Circuit Gilles Villeneuve, La Ronde Amusement Park, and Stewart Museum.

 Sherbrooke Street